I did not choose my creative financing toolbox. My creative financing toolbox chose me.

-The point of this tool is to borrow the IRA funds from other individuals, not from your own IRA.
-You must be very careful not to engage in IRS-prohibited transactions.
-Loaning money to yourself or to your business is clearly off limits.
+The point of this tool is to borrow the IRA funds from other individuals, not from the investor’s own IRA.
+Investors need to be very careful not to engage in IRS-prohibited transactions.
+Loaning money to yourself or your business is clearly off-limits.

-But as long as you follow the rules, you have enormous opportunities to find sources of funds for your real estate deals.
-Even a few years ago in 2012, total IRA accounts in the United States totaled over 5.68 TRILLION dollars!
+But as long as the investor follows the rules, they have enormous opportunities to find sources of funds for their real estate deals.
+Even a number of years ago, in 2012, total IRA accounts in the United States totaled over $5.68 trillion!

-Chances are that someone you know in your local network has funds available and would be willing to loan them to you.
-Some of the best candidates are other real estate investors who can’t loan that money to themselves.
-Your deals give them the perfect opportunity to invest in local assets that they know and understand.
+Investors should look at their local network.
+Chances are there is someone who has funds available and would be willing to become an IRA lender.
+Some of the best candidates are other real estate investors who cannot loan that money to themselves.
+This kind of deal gives them the perfect opportunity to invest in local assets that they know and understand.

 This has been the tool that I use the most often from my creative financing toolbox.
 Like seller financing, it is a win-win arrangement.
-It gets you the funds you need, and your IRA lender receives a solid return and good collateral.
+It gives investors the funds they need, and the IRA lender receives a solid return and good collateral.